vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/juan-jimenez.md

 * I wouldn't make the user pass in the ID through the body in a [delete request](https://github.com/jdiejim/Jet-Fuel/blob/master/test/routes.spec.js#L93-L94) the endpoint for this should be `/api/v1/folders/:id`.
 This falls more in line with RESTful API architecture.

+* Are you using [cors](https://github.com/jdiejim/Jet-Fuel/blob/master/server.js#L11) for a particular reason?
+Shouldn't really need it for this project.

 ## Workflow

 **14 points**: The developer makes a series of small, atomic commits that document the evolution of their application.
 There are some formatting issues in the code base.